nasrifatih/bash_windows/README.md

 ## Notes

-- You can replace `F:` with any other Windows drive letter.
+- You can replace `K:` with any other Windows drive letter.
 - If you encounter permission issues, ensure the drive is already mounted and accessible in Windows.
 - For drives that disconnect often, you can script this and auto-run it in your WSL profile.